Analysis for idempotent states on quantum permutation groups: Compact quantum groups

 is in fact equal to the Haar state on $C_{\text{u}}(\mathbb{G})$.
 Thus the quasi-subgroup generated by $h_{\text{r}}$ is the whole state space of $C_{\text{u}}(\mathbb{G})$, but in the non-coamenable case there are states on $C_{\text{u}}(\mathbb{G})$, such as the counit, that do not factor through $\pi_r$, and thus in this case:

 Vaes goes on to prove that in the universal case of $\pi: C(\mathbb{G})\to C_{\text{u}}(\mathbb{H})$ that indeed:

-and this is more satisfactory for a theory of quasi-subgroups, and $\mathbb{S}_{h_{\mathbb{H}}}$ can be denoted $\mathbb{H}^{\subseteq \mathbb{G}}$.
+and this is more satisfactory for a theory of quasi-subgroups.
 Note that Vaes's observation yields Theorem \ref{absorb} as a special case.
 It is believed that (\ref{universalHaar}) is not in the literature, however as its proof requires representation theory, not used in the current work, Vaes's proof is left to an appendix. \end{remark}

 \textbf{From this point on, all algebras of continuous functions will be assumed universal,} $C(\mathbb{G})\cong C_{\text{u}}(\mathbb{G})$.
 Careful readers can extract results which hold more generally.